Foreign involvement in the 2006 Lebanon War: Support of Hezbollah

 Iran's help to Hezbollah in preparation for the war was invaluable.
 According to Israeli journalist Ze'ev Schiff, Iran supplied most of Hezbollah's arms, "including modern antitank weapons and its thousands of rockets."
 Iranian advisors spent years helping Hezbollah train and build fortified positions throughout southern Lebanon.
 The U.S., British, and Israeli governments have said that Iran provides military aid to Hezbollah, specifically for this conflict.

 Iranian Secretary-general of the "Intifada conference" Ali Akbar Mohtashami Pur then retracted the denial, explicitly telling the Shargh newspaper that Hezbollah is in possession of the long-range Zelzal-2.
 He also claimed that Iran transferred the missiles so that they could be used to defend Lebanon.

 Iran provides between US$50–100 million annually, and Hezbollah received Iranian-supplied weaponry, including 11,500 rockets and missiles already in place.
 Three thousand Hezbollah militants have undergone training in Iran, which included guerrilla warfare, firing missiles and rocket artillery, operating unmanned drones, marine warfare and conventional war operations, and 50 pilots have been trained in Iran in the past two years.

+The United Nations claimed that the Somali Islamic Courts Union (ICU), an Islamist politico-military organization then in control of much of Somalia, had sent 720 troops to fight alongside Hezbollah during the war.
+Hezbollah rejected the claims as “incorrect and silly” and Hassan Dahir Aweys of the ICU Shura council called on the UN stop publishing “baseless propaganda”.

+Iranian Revolutionary Guards were believed to have directly assisted Hezbollah fighters in their attacks on Israel.
+Multiple sources suggested that hundreds of Revolutionary Guard operatives participated in the firing of rockets into Israel during the war, and secured Hezbollah's long-range missiles.
+Revolutionary Guard operatives were allegedly seen operating openly at Hezbollah outposts during the war.
+In addition, Revolutionary Guard operatives were alleged to have supervised Hezbollah's attack on the INS Hanit with a C-802 anti-ship missile.
+The attack severely damaged the warship and killed four crewmen.
+It is alleged that between six and nine Revolutionary Guard operatives were killed by the Israeli military during the war.
+According to the Israeli media, their bodies were transferred to Syria and from there flown to Tehran.

 During the conflict, the August 7, 2006 edition of Jane's Defence Weekly reported that Iran answered Hezbollah's August 4 call for "a constant supply of weapons to support its operations against Israel".
 According to Western diplomatic sources, Iran will supply advanced Russian, Chinese, and Iranian designed Surface-to-air missile systems, in addition to Hezbollah's current stock of Iranian-delivered Strela 2 MANPADS.

 As recently as November 19, 2006, US and Lebanese intelligence are concerned that Hezbollah is re-arming itself with longer-range missiles via Iran and Syria in defiance of the cease-fire and disarmament agreement.